 Above is a 100% modulated transmission.

-How many times have we heard or said, "You're breaking my speaker?"
-Over modulation distortion does sound like a breaking or broken speaker.
-But everyone thinks that they're so powerful that they are overloading the other parties receiver.
-This isn't true.
-Yes, you're loud, but the more you over modulate the more voice information is being lost.
+How many times have we heard or said, “You’re breaking my speaker?”
+Over modulation, distortion does sound like a breaking or broken speaker.
+But everyone thinks that they’re so powerful that they are overloading the other party’s receiver.
+This isn’t true.
+Yes, you’re loud, but the more you over modulate the more voice information is being lost.

-The dead key power should be one third of the peak power.
+The dead key power should be one-third of the peak power.
 Say the radio is capable of 18 watts peak without distortion, then the dead key should be 6 watts.
-Less if you're driving a linear amp.
-We'll cover amps in more detail later in this issue.
+Less if you’re driving a linear amp.
+We’ll cover amps in more detail later in this issue.
 This ratio will make your signal loud and clear.
-Not only will that impress other operators, it will increase your range of transmission.
+Not only will that impress other operators, but it will also increase your range of transmission.

 In setting the ALC it is good practice, with a loud whistle, to open the ALC up all the way and then back it down until you see a reduction of about 2 watts.
 This will give you peak performance without clipping in most cases.
 Some radios won’t distort with the ALC wide open while others will distort terribly once the mic is cranked up.
 If you control the mic gain carefully you can leave the ALC open.